 Resident Management Companies (RMCs) in high-rise buildings

-This information is for residents of high-rise buildings in England managed by Resident Management Companies (RMCs), and those also under the Right to Manage scheme and Commonhold properties.
+This information is for residents of high-rise buildings in England managed by Resident Management Companies (RMCs).
+And those also under the Right to Manage scheme and Commonhold properties.

 Any leaseholder can take part in RMC meetings and should have a say in decisions affecting their building’s safety and management.